Atavist/developer/README.md

 Variables exist for both high- and low-level theming decisions.
 If your theme specifes, for example, only a `$primaryBackgroundColor` and `$primaryTextColor`, other color values — the color of icons, the color of navigational elements, the color of hyperlink underlines — will be inferred.
 If you’d like to dig deeper, you can do so by defining more specific variables, like `$linkUnderlineColor-h2` (the color of link underlines within h2 elements).

-To see what variables exist, browser our theme variable and mixin [reference doc](http://atavist.github.io/atavist-themes/).
+To see what variables exist, browse our theme variable and mixin [reference doc](http://atavist.github.io/atavist-themes/).

 ### Theme mixins